p4tc-dev/pushback-patches/README.md

   #**Response 4b**
 The conntrack code we copied from[5] **does not** free any memory allocated by kfunc used by the eBPF program.
 More importantly we would like to be in control of such policy decisions; example, one of the policies is keeping a table entry for a timeout period even after the eBPF program is gone (which is our current default behavior); or the eBPF program could be temporarily removed and a new version loaded using the same table (you dont want to be reloading a million entries at that point, etc).
 So dictating to us against our goal is frankly grasping for straws.

+Update May 28/2024: Oh and here's another directly being approved by Alexei[14]

   #**Response 4c**
  I am only highlighting this part to demonstrate what i have called *shifting-goal-posts* and also our willingness to compromise throughout this ordeal.
 For example, as stated earlier, we spent 9 months of multiple people effort moving away from our original implementation in V1 which did not use eBPF to one using eBPF[10].
 As mentioned earlier, John and Daniel had very strong opinions objecting to the V1 patches at the time and insisted strongly we need to use eBPF.